dislux-hapfyl/tclme/README.md

 ## How the Tclme Kernel Teaches Tcl

-You have built something genuinely rare: a non-trivial Tcl program whose architecture is *driven by* Tcl's semantics rather than fighting them.
+This non-trivial Tcl program whose architecture is *driven by* Tcl's semantics rather than fighting them.

 The reason this kernel works as a teaching example is that it does not try to make Tcl look like Python, or JavaScript, or C++.
 It does not build a class system.
 It does not build a module system.
 It does not build a type system.